coliveira1977/markdown_examples/README.md

 | `Code` | Type `ˋ` around your text. |
 | ~Strikethrough~ | Type `~~` around your text. |

+## Block formatting

+You can also use Markdown to create various text blocks, such as:

-Lists, including nested ones:Numbered lists - Start a line with 1. or 1) followed by a space.
+*   Block quotes - Start a line with `﹥` followed by a space.
+*   Headings:

-Bulleted lists - Start a line with * or - followed by a space.
+    1. Heading 1 - Start a line with `#` followed by a space.

-To-do lists - Start a line with [ ] or [x] followed by a space to insert an unchecked or checked list item.
+    2. Heading 2 - Start a line with `##` followed by a space.

-Code blocks - Start a line with ˋˋˋ.

-Horizontal lines - Start a line with ---
+    3. Heading 3 - Start a line with `###` followed by a space.